The BNET™ Family is a Spectrum-Aware Software Defined Radio and Network Architecture addressing the challenges of future digitised warfare.

 Staying connected - the technologies supporting assured military communications (Studio)

-Sharing a 1,340km border with the Russian Federation, Finland finds itself at the forefront of such requirements.
+Sharing a 1,340km border with the Russian Federation, Finland finds itself at the forefront of military connectivity requirements.

 Crucially then, this Nordic country has the advantage of being able to call on a domestic industry that is both deeply integrated into the Finnish defence system and is traditionally strong in communications technologies.